gitlabhq/omnibus-gitlab/doc/roles/README.md

 ### Redis Server Roles

-Documentation on the use of the Redis Roles can be found in [Configuring Redis Cluster](https://docs.gitlab.com/ee/administration/high_availability/redis.html#configuring-redis-ha)
+Documentation on the use of the Redis Roles can be found in [Configuring Redis for Scaling](https://docs.gitlab.com/ee/administration/redis/index.html)

 - **redis_sentinel_role** (`gitlab-ee`)